the-Fish2/Optimizing-GloVe/README.md

+#Dimensionality Reduction and Optimization of the Glove Words Database using Principal Component Analysis and Birch Clustering

 From the video game Semantle to ChatGPT, Natural Language Processing (NLP) systems are used in effective communication between humans and computers.
 They are necessary for sorting documents, creating a thesaurus, machine translation, and computer interpretations of words.
 Using an NLP, AIs are then able to continue to predict future words by determining the words with the closest semantic similarity to make a reasonable sounding sentence.
 GloVe (Global Vectors for Word Representation) is such a system that improves on the commonly used Word2Vec (Mikolov et al.), and in this project I will refine GloVe.
 Optimizing the bag-of-words model, GloVe uses probability distributions and a co-occurrence matrix to find how relevant words are to each other (Pennington et al).
 GloVe can also associate words like ‘rapid’ and ‘rapidly’ and ‘ice’ and ‘water.’
 Using cosine-distance based vectors, GloVe can create true mathematical equations, such as the following example with defining King, Man, Women, and Queen as three-dimensional vectors.
 King - Man + Woman = Queen